Dechrissen/website/blog/pc-build-2021.md

 #### The CPU

 For my CPU, I chose an AMD Ryzen 5 5600G.
-The important bit here: the 'G' -- this means *integrated graphics*, which was essential for this build because A) I don't *need* the high-performance graphics of an expensive dedicated card, B) this machine is not meant for gaming per se, and C) even if I wanted a dedicated card that could handle high-end games, I'd be out of luck unless I was willing to pay an arm and a leg considering the current shortage.
+The important bit here is the 'G' — this means _integrated graphics_, which was essential for this build because A) I don't _need_ the high-performance graphics of an expensive dedicated card, B) this machine is not meant for gaming per se, and C) even if I wanted a dedicated card that could handle high-end games, I'd be out of luck unless I was willing to pay an arm and a leg considering the current shortage.

 ![CPU](../assets/images/pc-build-2021/cpu.jpg "CPU")